-- Lead-offs are not allowed the runner is called out if they leave the bag before the bat contacts the ball. - The orange safety base is beside the white 1st base to protect both the runner and the infielder.
+- Lead-offs are not allowed the runner is called out if they leave the bag before the bat makes contact with the ball. - The orange safety base is beside the white 1st base to protect both the runner and the infielder.
 The safety base is to be placed 6 inches from 1st base.
-There are two possible scenarios:

-- A single base hit: If the batter will not be running past first base, they must step on the orange safety base.
-If the runner touches any part of the white 1st base, then they are out.
-If the 1st baseman touches any part of the orange safety base as they catch the ball, the runner is safe. - If the runner is rounding 1st base on a hit where there will be no throw to 1st base, they are allowed to touch the white base instead of the safety base.
-The 1st baseman must move out of the runner's path as they round 1st base. - When running from 3rd base towards home plate, the runner should stay outside of the baseline and is considered safe if they pass the home base line (the runner must have one foot on the ground past the line) before the catcher has the ball while touching home plate.
-If a base runner touches the home plate while attempting to score, it is an automatic out. - To record an out at home, the catcher cannot tag the runner, they must touch home plate with possession of the ball before the runner touches down with one foot past the home run line. - A commitment line will be drawn 20 feet from the home plate towards 3rd base.
-Once a runner passes this line by touching the ground beyond the line, they must proceed to the home line (they cannot run back to 3rd).
-Once a runner passes this line by touching the ground beyond the line, they must proceed to the home line (they cannot run back to 3rd).
+There are two possible scenarios: - A single base hit: If the batter will not be running past first base, they must step on the orange safety base.
+If the runner touches any part of the white 1st base then they are out.
+If the 1st baseman touches any part of the orange safety base as they catch the ball, the runner is safe.

+- If the runner is rounding 1st base on a hit where there will be no throw to 1st base, they are allowed to touch the white base instead of the safety base.
+The 1st baseman must move out of the runner's path as he/she rounds 1st base. - When running from 3rd base towards home plate, the runner should stay outside of the baseline and is considered safe if they pass the home base line (the runner must have one foot on the ground past the line) before the catcher has the ball while touching home plate.
+If a base runner touches the home plate while attempting to score, it is an automatic out. - To record an out at home, the catcher cannot tag the runner, they must touch home plate with possession of the ball before the runner touches down with one foot past the home run line. - A commitment line will be drawn 20 feet from home plate towards 3rd base.
+Once a runner passes this line by touching the ground beyond the line they must proceed to the home line (they cannot run back to 3rd).
 The runner is out if the back-catcher catches the ball before the runner passes the home line. - Sliding - Sliding into 2nd or 3rd base is permitted. - Sliding into home is never allowed. - Sliding into 1st base is only allowed if the runner is returning to 1st base, not on their initial hit and run to 1st base. - Tagging up and running on a caught outfield fly is permitted.
 The runner must stay on the base until the ball contacts any part of the fielder's body or glove. - If the third out occurs on a fly-out, the inning is over.
-The fielders do not have to field the ball in to make any plays and any runs scored do not count. - With two outs, if a runner scores before a non-forced third out is made, the run will count.

-- Pinch runners

-- The pinch runner must be the last out.

-- Allowed for injured players.

-- Can step in at any time.

-- If the batter is not running at all, the pinch runner must start from behind the plane of the plate.
+The fielders do not have to field the ball in to make any plays and any runs scored do not count. - With two outs, if a runner scores before a non-forced third out is made, the run will count. - Pinch runners - The pinch runner must be the last out. - Are allowed for injured players. - A pinch runner can step in at any time. - If the batter is not running at all, the pinch runner must start from behind the plane of the plate.